MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-uplift-to-extensions.md

 2. Publish the new extension package, then synchronize and install the new extension on tenants.
 3. Permanently delete the custom field from the base application table (optional).

     You are not required to perform this step at this time.
-Complete these step when you want to delete the original field from the database.
+Complete these steps when you want to delete the original field from the database.

     1. Delete the original **Shoesize** from the **Customer** table of base application.
     2. Build and publish the new version of the base application.